adjustable elastic kids pants

 refashion: The only thing worse than sizing for women’s pants is sizing for kids’ clothes.
 At least with this little trick, I can just make sure pants look long enough when I buy them.
 It’s nice knowing how easy it is to adjust the waist.
 Maybe I should try this on my jeans!

-58 Responses to how to add adjustable elastic to kids’ pants
+62 Replies to “how to add adjustable elastic to kids’ pants in 5 easy steps”

 Anyway, I posted a link to your tutorial on Craft Gossip Sewing: